astraccia/lens_studio_webgl_recording/README.md

 # Important:

-1) Important: your webserver should have a SSL certificate (https) in order to run the webApp
+1) Iour webserver should have a SSL certificate (https) in order to run the webApp

 2) Your Lens version should be compatible with the installed CameraKit version.
 You can change it on package.json: